Donut Hole

 Prescription Donut Hole

-Medicare plans with prescription drug coverage (Part D) have a coverage gap called a "Donut Hole."
-This holds true for Medicare Advantage plans also.
+Medicare plans with prescription drug coverage (Part D) used to have a coverage gap called a "Donut Hole."
+This was true for Medicare Advantage plans also.

-♦ This means that after you and your drug plan have spent a certain amount of money for covered drugs (Initial period), you have to pay all costs out-of-pocket for your prescriptions up to the Donut Hole limit.
+♦ What this means is that after you and your drug plan have spent a certain amount of money for covered drugs (Initial period), you have to pay all costs out-of-pocket for your prescriptions up to the Donut Hole limit.

 → All might not be the best way of describing what you actually pay while in the Donut Hole.
 You will pay no more than 25% of the price for brand-name and generic drugs.
 Brand-name drugs are the big ticket items.